CrispyDrone/NuKeeper/README.md

 Automagically update NuGet packages in all .NET projects.

 This fork includes additional features and fixes that have not been integrated in the main repository of NuKeeper at the time of writing.
 This fork is only intended to temporarily bridge this gap.
-As soon as the NuKeeper provides the same benefits, this fork can be deleted.
+As soon as NuKeeper provides the same benefits, this fork can be deleted.

 Additional features: